-Results show that within their own department, seniors favor juniors with social ties, who are more likely to work in any of the seniors' departments and be fast-tracked.3 Conversely, in departments that do not include first seniors, results show that with an increase in the seniors' power promotions are merit-based, relying on tax-based ability.
-This variation across departments suggests that meritocracy is not the norm, and decision-makers' incentives drive differing outcomes.
-Therefore, policymakers should focus on better aligning decision-makers' incentives with organizational goals, rather than eliminating discretion altogether.
+Results show that within their own department, seniors favor juniors with social ties, who are more likely to work in any of the seniors' departments and be fast-tracked.
+Conversely, in departments that do not include first seniors, results show that with an increase in the seniors' power promotions are merit-based, relying on tax-based ability.
+Variation in promotions across departments suggests that meritocracy is not the norm.
+Policymakers can benefit from focusing their efforts on better aligning decision-makers' incentives with organizational goals, rather than eliminating discretion altogether.

 The paper contributes to the Economics and Political Science literature on bureaucracies.
 While the previous work on "developmental state" has investigated the importance of the organization of bureaucracies from a macro perspective (see Pepinsky et al. (2017); Dahlström and Lapuente (2022) for a review), recent work using micro data has started opening up the black box of the state.
 As discussed, these studies provide widespread evidence of patronage and corruption in public sector bureaucracies in developing countries.
-Such corruption and the absence of meritocratic promotions can profoundly impact performance at lower levels (Deserranno and León-Ciliotta, Forthcoming).
+Such corruption and the absence of meritocratic promotions can profoundly impact performance at lower levels (Deserranno et al., Forthcoming).